 - Pinch of salt

-	Add eggs in one at a time, mixing well after each addition.
-Mix in vanilla and peppermint extracts.
+- Add eggs in one at a time, mixing well after each addition.
+Mix in vanilla and mint extracts.

 - In a separate medium bowl, whisk together flour, cocoa powder, baking soda, and salt.

 - With mixer on low speed, mix in dry ingredients in 2 additions, alternating with milk.
 Mix in each addition until just incorporated.
 Gently fold in chocolate chips.

 - Fill cupcake liners about ¾ of the way with batter.
 Bake cupcakes for 18-20 minutes, until toothpick inserted into center comes out clean.

 - Let cupcakes cool in tin for 5 minutes before moving to wire racks to cool completely.